 - Beach

 - Beach ridges

 - Cliffed coast

-- Sand dunes
+- Sand Dunes

-- Beach terraces
+- Beach Terraces

-The marine landforms along the Kanyakumari district are restricted to the width of less than 1km due to high relief of inland areas which represented the slope of the Western Gnats when compared to the Eastern Coast.
+The marine landforms along the Kanyakumari district are restricted to the width of less than 1km.
+Due to high relief of inland areas which represented the slope of the Western Gnats when compared to the Eastern Coast.

 The major river in the district is Thamirabarani River locally known asKuzhithuraiar.
-This river has two major tributaries with the Pechiparai dam and Perunchani dam respectively built across them, Kodayar and Paralayar.
-There are many tributaries for the Kodayar river of which Chittar river I and Chittar II, with their dams, are the major ones.
-The origin of Thamirabarani River is in the Western ghats and the river confluences with rabian Sea near Thengapattanam, about 56 km west of Kanyakumari town.
+This river has two major tributaries with the Pechiparai Dam and Perunchani Dam respectively built across them, Kodayar and Paralayar.
+There are many tributaries for the Kodayar River of which Chittar River I and Chittar II, with their dams, are the major ones.
+The origin of Thamirabarani River is in the Western Ghats and the river confluences with Arabian Sea near Thengapattanam, about 56 km. west of Kanyakumari town.

-Valliar, another small river and its tributary Thoovalar, originate from the Velimalai hills, collect the drainage from P.P.
-Channel and its branches, ayacuts (irrigated area under a tank) and confluence with the Arabian sea near Manavalakurichi.
-The Pazhayar river, another small river, starts at Shorlacode, a place about 18 km north-west of Nagercoil.
+Valliar, another small river and its tributary Thoovalar, originate from the Velimalai Hills, collect the drainage from P.P.
+Channel and its branches, ayacuts (irrigated area under a tank) and confluence with the Arabian Sea near Manavalakurichi.
+The Pazhayar River, another small river, starts at Shorlacode, a place about 18 km. north-west of Nagercoil.
 This is mainly a drainage river, mostly collecting the drainage of Thovalai, Ananthanar and N.P.
 Channels.

-The Pahrali river also flows through the district.
+The Pahrali River also flows through the district.
 The Mathur Hanging Trough, the highest and longest aqueduct in Asia, was built over it near Mathur.

-The coastal ecosystem of this District comprises 68 km in length and is studded with 44 coastal fishing villages.
-Since this district is situated at the extreme south of the Indian subcontinent. the coastline is formed nearly by three seas, namely, Arabian sea, Indian ocean and Bay of Bengal.
+The coastal ecosystem of this District comprises 68 Km. in length and is studded with 44 coastal fishing villages.
+Since this District is situated at the extreme south of the Indian subcontinent. the coastline is formed nearly by three seas, namely, Arabian Sea, Indian Ocean and Bay of Bengal.
 But the main part of the coast faces the Arabian Sea.
-According to a report, 1, 18,387 fisher-folks are distributed in the 44 villages Kanyakuamari of coast which constitute about 26 percent of the total fishermen of Tamil Nadu.
-Fisher folks do not own land but put their hut on the seashore on unsurveyed land.
+According to a report, 1, 18.387 fisher-folks are distributed in the 44 villages of Kanyakuamari coast and constitute about 26 percent of the total fishermen of Tamil Nadu.
+Fisher-folks do not own land but put their hut on the seashore on unsurveyed land.
 Most of the villages are having tiled and thatched roofs.

 In each village a few houses have concrete roofing; the owners of these houses are working in some other countries as drivers, crane operators, etc. A few educated fishermen settled down in the inland are doing teaching and other office jobs.
 Still, the economy of the coastal villages is not satisfactory.
-The marine capture fisheries sector has an important place in the district's economy.
-It is sad to note that, among the fisherman population, only 44 percent is fully employed, 52 percent occasionally and 4 percent partially.
+The marine capture fisheries sector has an important place in the District's economy.
+It is sad to note that, among the fisher-folk population, only 44 percent is fully employed, 52 percent occasionally and 4 percent partially.
 The fishing job may not be secure during lean season particularly during the June.
 At the time of fishing season i.e. during August to November many species of fishes are caught.

 The mechanised boats can catch 15,000 to 25,000 kg. of fish per day.
-But during non-seasonal months the catch per boat will be 700-8000 kg /day.
+But during non-seasonal months the catch per boat will be 700-8000 Kg /day.
 It has been recorded that in seasonal landings in Kanyakumari fishing village nearly 81,000 kg. per month was obtained.
-Most if the mechanised boats used longlines with baited hooks and also trawl nets.
+Most if the mechanised boats used longlines with baited hooks and also trawler nets.